yss14/musicshare/README.md

 If you want to run parts of the project seperatly, have a look at the provided scripts of the root [package.json](package.json).

+#### Troubleshooting

+- `SQLError: error: database "<user>" does not exist SQL: SELECT FROM pg_database WHERE datname = 'musicshare' Values:`
+  - connect to the PostgreSQL database first via a thrid party client or `psql` and create a database named `<user>`
+  - for more information on this problem you can also visit [this StackOverflow thread](https://stackoverflow.com/questions/17633422/psql-fatal-database-user-does-not-exist)

 ### Testing

 To execute the test cases, you need to create a separate `test.env` for the `backend`